 NOTE: Since the geometry cannot be accurately raised above the Peltier Plate to perform measurements without a reference “zero” position, zero-gap initialization is performed.
 For the measurement purposes, the geometry has a built-in geometry gap of 24 µm and a trim gap of 28 µm.
 The trim gap is set to effectively clean the excess fluid that may spill outside the surface area of the geometry.
 These gaps are imperative for accurately measuring data using the sample and the rheometer.
 The step 2.4.1 is absolutely required to make sure that the geometry is set to zero gap for achieving the geometry and trim gaps of 24 µm and 28 µm, respectively.

 Click on the ‘Zero gap’ icon under ‘Gap’ tab in the ‘Control Panel’ in the software window.
-The initialization is complete when the axial force experienced by the geometry is greater than or equal 1 N, as it touches the Peltier plate.
+The initialization is complete when the axial force experienced by the geometry is greater than or equal to 1 N, as it touches the Peltier plate.
 Ensure that the rheometer gap is zeroed so that its reference position is accurate (see Supplementary Figure 7 and Supplementary Figure 8).

 Press ‘up and down arrow’ controls on the rheometer instrument or ‘geometry raise and lower’ icons under the ‘Gap’ tab in the rheometer instrument control software to raise the geometry to any arbitrary height.
 The control screen on the rheometer instrument and the control panel of the rheometer instrument control software will display the (same) gap height.